Kalevala Day: Kalevala—the Finnish-Karelian epic

 Kalevala is a 19th-century work of epic poetry compiled by Elias Lönnrot from Finnish and Karelian oral folklore and mythology.
 It is regarded as the national epic of Finland and Karelia and is one of the most significant works of Finnic literature.
 Kalevala has inspired numerous artists, including the Finnish classical composer Jean Sibelius, the Finnish painter Akseli Gallen-Kallela, and the English writer J. R. R. Tolkien.
+The Kalevala was awarded the European Heritage Label in 2024 as a "living epic", open to evolving interpretations.

 The first version of Kalevala, known as the Old Kalevala, was published in 1835 and consists of 12,078 verses.
 Lönnrot signed the preface on 28 February 1835, a date later celebrated as Kalevala Day.
 The version of Kalevala most commonly known today, sometimes called the New Kalevala, was published in 1849.
-This edition, almost double the size of the Old Kalevala, contains 22,795 verses divided into fifty cantos.
+This edition contains 22,795 verses divided into fifty cantos.

 History

 Origins in 19th century

 Kalevala Day has its origins in Finland's academic world, which played a significant role in fostering the nationalistic movement during the 19th century.
 Amid fears of social unrest, the Russian administration banned Finnish student nations between 1852 and 1868.
-Despite this, the Savo-Karelian Student Nation, following a hiatus, resumed its activities unofficially.
-In 1865, the student nation began holding its annual celebration on 28 February.
-These events took on a distinctly patriotic tone, with the first celebration featuring speeches that honored Kalevala and its compiler, Elias Lönnrot, as well as paying tribute to the students' home regions of Savonia and Karelia, and to Finland as a whole.
+Despite this, in 1865, the Savo-Karelian Student Nation resumed its activities unofficially and chose to hold its annual celebration on 28 February in the honor of Kalevala.
+These events took on a distinctly patriotic tone, with speeches honoring Kalevala and Lönnrot as well as paying tribute to Finland and to the students' home regions of Savo and Karelia.

-In 1885, the Finnish Literature Society organized the first public Kalevala celebration to mark the 50th anniversary of the work.
-The main event was held at the University of Helsinki, then known as the Imperial Alexander University, with additional celebrations taking place in other cities.
+In 1885, the Finnish Literature Society organized the first public Kalevala celebration, to mark the 50th anniversary of the work.
+The main event was held at the University of Helsinki, then known as the Imperial Alexander University.
+Additional celebrations took place in other Finnish cities.
 Although Yrjö Sakari Yrjö-Koskinen, one of the speakers at the main event, referred to Kalevala Day as a day of national significance, it did not yet become an annual celebration.